-Nothing ruins an Edinburgh vacation quite as much as getting lost in translation.
-That is because here in Scotland, English can sometimes sound like an entirely different language altogether.
-So to help you make the most of your holidays in Edinburgh, we have put together this helpful guide to getting to grips with the local lingo.
-Here are 10 funny Scottish sayings and phrases you will more than likely encounter during your stay with us.
+No-one wants to get lost in translation on their holidays.
+And here in Scotland, English can sometimes sound like an entirely different language altogether.
+So to help you make the most of your time here, we have put together this helpful guide to getting to grips with our jokes and local lingo.
+Here are ten funny Scottish sayings and phrases you will more than likely encounter during your stay with us.

 1. Ah Right Pal?